racket/rhombus/design/class/class.md

 default, which is that the class is final.

 An `implements` clauses specifies one or more interfaces.
 Interfaces tend to have abstract methods that must be implemented by a (sub)class before the (sub)class can be instantiated.
 The combinatio `private implements` implements an interface privately, which can communicate to the creator of an interface in combination with `internal`, but does not necessarily expose the implemented methods.
+For example, privately implementing a printing method can customize a trusted printing implementation without exposing the method to callers that might provide unsuitable arguments.
+Private implementation also supports some of the same patterns as `define-local-member-name` in Racket.

-Each `field` clause adds additional mutable fields to the class, but the extra fields are not included in the default constructor, etc.
-A field can be declared as `private`, which means that it can only be accessed within methods of the class.
+Each `field` clause adds additional mutable fields to the class, but the extra fields are not included in the default constructor, etc., even in the internal view of the constructor.
+A field can be declared as `private`, which means that it can only be accessed within methods of the class or through an `internal` identifier.
+For most purposes, a `private field` class is more convenient that `private` in a class's initial `field_spec`, unless immutability is important.

 Each `method`, `override`, method-shaped `final`, or method-shaped `final` private declaration adds a method to the class.
 A `method` can